captainalan/pelican-test/content/corona-virus-009.md

 Today's topic is *accountability as motivation*.
-Specifically, I'll be looking at how the tough-times of COVID-19 lock-in have weakened many (usually present) accountability mechanisms that keep most of us going.
-Then, I'll go into some strategies I've successfully used to keep myself going.
-My goal is to share some info I have found useful and also to remind myself of things that have worked for me.
+Specifically, I'll be looking at how the tough-times of COVID-19 lock-in have weakened many accountability mechanisms that keep many of us going day-to-day.
+Then, I'll go into some strategies I've successfully used to keep myself motivated and working hard.
+My goal here is to share some info I have found useful and also to remind myself of things that have worked for me.

 *Let the psychologizing and rationalization begin!*